sirchuck/site_works/README.md

             This can be dangerous if you run $r->updateData() because the empty fields in the record would overwrite your database.
 You would use this if you want to pull less data from  your database when you make a new table.
 Ex: you just want your user id, email, and password to match for a login, but you don't need the rest of the database user record.
+    $r->clearChanged()
+        This will set your field array [counted] fields to zero.
+Meaning fset fsset counts will be zero so updateData(id,true) will not see any changes to your field array.
     $r->fillData(overloaded)
         $r->fillData(true)
             This will pull the last record data, you would only use this typically if you had no key field and just one record.